Data Synchronization

 mtime

-of a symbolic link will not be synchronized; - The
+of a symbolic link is not synchronized. - The

 --check-new